 In the event that the dog howls for no apparent reason, we recommend consulting a veterinarian.
 Senile dementia in dogs, for example, can cause fears and insecurities, which lead the dog to howl because he is lonely, for example, in his own home.
 However, many dogs also howl when they are happy when they want to play, eat or simply attract our full attention.

-The post Why Do Dogs Howl at Sirens? appeared first on The Petster.
+The post The Science Behind Why Dogs Howl at Sirens appeared first on The Petster.

 ]]>